 These broadcasts are protected by privileged permissions, so most normal apps cannot receive them anyway.

-Clock apps may need to receive these broadcasts to update alarms when the time or timezone is changed.
+Clock apps may need to receive these broadcasts to update alarms when the time, timezone, or alarms are changed.

 Only sent when the locale changes, which is not often.
 Apps might need to update their data when the locale changes.